An Optimal Dividend Problem with Capital Injections over a Finite Horizon: Problem Formulation

-In order to solve optimal dividend problem \eqref{value function of ocp} we then follow a different approach, and we relate \eqref{value function of ocp} to an optimal stopping problem with absorbing condition at $x=0$.
-This is obtained by borrowing arguments from the study in \cite{EKK1989} on the connection between reflected follower problems and questions of optimal stopping (see also \cite{Baldursson} and \cite{karatzasshrevereflected}).
+In order to solve the optimal dividend problem \eqref{value function of ocp} we then follow a different approach, and we relate \eqref{value function of ocp} to an optimal stopping problem with absorbing condition at $x=0$.
+This is obtained by borrowing arguments from the study of El Karoui and Karatzas in \cite{EKK1989} on the connection between reflected follower problems and questions of optimal stopping (see also Baldursson \cite{Baldursson} and Karatzas and Shreve \cite{karatzasshrevereflected}).
 However, differently to \cite{EKK1989}, in our performance criterion \eqref{functional of the optimal control problem} we also have a cost of reflection which requires a careful and not immediate adaptation of the ideas and results of \cite{EKK1989}.

-In particular, introducing a problem of optimal stopping with absorption at zero, we show that a proper integration of the value function of the latter leads to the value function of the optimal control problem \eqref{value function of ocp}.
+In particular, introducing a problem of optimal stopping with absorption at the origin, we show that a proper integration of the value function of the latter leads to the value function of the optimal control problem \eqref{value function of ocp}.
 This result is stated in the next section, and then proved in Section \ref{sec:proofmain}.